What if XP SP3 were the minimum OS?

 This also brings to light the issue of prerequisite management on Windows, and for freeware apps.
 First, why isn’t it easier to deal with prerequisite OS components?
 Second, in the eyes of a typical user, what leverage or authority does a 1.5MB freeware (Paint.NET) have in dictating what service pack level you should have installed?
 If Photoshop were to require SP3, you can bet that a user who just paid $650 is going to install it so that they can get their money’s worth!
 And it probably isn’t a good idea (or feasible!) for Paint.NET to auto-download and install an entire service pack.
 Which means that the user experience involves the trusty message box that says, “You don’t have ___insert stupid computer nerd babble here___.
 Click Yes to do something even more confusing, or No to go back to what you were doing before.”

-1. 49 Responses to “What if XP SP3 were the minimum OS?”
+72 thoughts on “What if XP SP3 were the minimum OS?

 and ask if they want to go to a website so they can upgrade.